PhotonVision/photonvision/docs/source/docs/contributing/building-photon.md

 You can run one of the many built in examples straight from the command line, too!
 They contain a fully featured robot project, and some include simulation support.
 The projects can be found inside the photonlib-java-examples and photonlib-cpp-examples subdirectories, respectively.
 The projects currently available include:

 - photonlib-java-examples:
-  : - aimandrange:simulateJava
+    - aimandrange:simulateJava
     - aimattarget:simulateJava
     - getinrange:simulateJava
     - simaimandrange:simulateJava
     - simposeest:simulateJava
 - photonlib-cpp-examples:
-  : - aimandrange:simulateNative
+    - aimandrange:simulateNative
     - getinrange:simulateNative

 To run them, use the commands listed below.
-Photonlib must first be published to your local maven repository, then the copyPhotonlib task will copy the generated vendordep json file into each example.
+PhotonLib must first be published to your local maven repository, then the copy PhotonLib task will copy the generated vendordep json file into each example.
 After that, the simulateJava/simulateNative task can be used like a normal robot project.
 Robot simulation with attached debugger is technically possible by using simulateExternalJava and modifying the launch script it exports, though unsupported.

 ```
 ~/photonvision$ ./gradlew publishToMavenLocal